 You will not be able to submit your application, as it must be complete by the application deadline.
-Therefore, we encourage you to transfer your application to a next Round if available.
-Round 4 is the last admissions Round available in a selection year (See I have started an online application for Round 1 but I am not ready to submit it by the given deadline.
+Your file will be automatically transferred to the next available admissions round.
+Please make sure your file is complete and validated by the final admission round for your program as no extentions will be given.
+(For more information on changing admission rounds, please see I have started an online application for Round 1 but I am not ready to submit it by the given deadline.
 What should I do?)

 We recommend that you take the GMAT/GRE/TAGE MAGE test at least 2 weeks in advance of submitting your application.